 We can heal and restore damaged dental structures with regenerative steps.
 Your body has many of the tools it needs to help you be successful.
 We promote those natural defenses and reinforce healthy tissue.
 This is a more holistic approach that utilizes what your body already inherently provides.
 Our team at Carolina Mountain Endodontics can help you maintain your teeth, with fewer outside materials and more natural reinforcement.

 Endodontics is the specific care for the inner portion of the tooth, namely the pulp.
+Which is why an Endodontist is needed for treatment.
 Most people may not consider the pulp of their tooth until infection or disease is present.
 When the pulp of a tooth becomes infected it can be painful and also dangerous for the tooth and surrounding teeth.
 If left untreated, it can even lead to the loss of one or more teeth.
 Regenerative endodontics is a biologically based procedure that is designed to replace damaged structures, remove disease, and enhance bone healing.
 We then want to lengthen the root height and thicken the root walls.